 The jury found Knight not guilty of charges related to a break-in of a Pittsfield storage facility.

 The case revolved, in part, around the testimony of two of Knight's codefendants, Joseph Berry and Marley Roraback, both 22 and from Pittsfield.
-They told the jury that Knight had been involved in the spree.
-Their veracity was called into question by Knight's lawyer, Michelle Mechta.
-She called the pair

 The cases against both Berry and Roraback are pending.